 Implantable Cardiac Defibrillators May Help Prevent Sudden Death in People With Enlarged Hearts

 WebMD News Archive

-The study focuses on a genetic condition called hypertrophic cardiomyopathy (enlarged heart
+The study focuses on a genetic condition called hypertrophic cardiomyopathy (enlarged heartdue to thickened heart muscle).

 ICDs and Enlarged Hearts